umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.Crm.Hubspot/readme.md

 ## Prerequisites

-Requires minimum version of Umbraco CMS: 8.5.4.
+Required minimum versions of Umbraco CMS:
+- 8.5.4 for version 8
+- 9.0.1 for version 9

 ## How To Use